qalle2/pygif/README.md

 optional arguments:
-  -h, --help            show this help message and exit -o {d,e}, --operation {d,e}
+  -h, --help            show this help message and exit -o {d,e,a}, --operation {d,e,a}
-                        What to do (d=decode, e=encode).
-Required.
+                        What to do (d=decode, e=encode, a=autodetect; default=a).
   -w WIDTH, --width WIDTH
                         Width of input file in pixels (encoding only).
   -v, --verbose         Print more info.
-  --no-dict-reset       When encoding, don't reset the LZW dictionary when it
+  --no-dict-reset       When encoding, don't reset the LZW dictionary when it fills up.
+May
-                        fills up.
-May compress highly repetitive images better.
+                        compress highly repetitive images better.
 ```